GoSchool/Introduction/README.md

 A fast paced, hands on workshop on Go Programming.
 It's meant to be carried out in 2 hours.

+* Workshop Outline
+	* Welcome                             | 15 minutes
+	* Lesson 1: Getting Started           | 15 minutes
+	* Lesson 2: Language Fundamentals     | 30 minutes
+	* Lesson 3: Command Line Applications | 60 minutes

+## Hello World: Welcome and Introductions

 Prequisites...
 Experienced programmers, comfortable with a command line interface.

 Beliefs
 	Software should simple
 	Software can be simple

-## Hello World: Welcome and Introductions

 ## Lesson 1: Getting Started
 * Install